Online Master's in Computer Science

 Colorado Technical University’s Master of Science in Computer Science program is designed to provide technical depth in computer science—and in software engineering, security and database management systems.
 With the computerization of everything from phones and coffeemakers to cars and airplanes, companies across industries need those with computer science skills and knowledge.

 This Master’s degree computer science program provides you with an opportunity to advance your knowledge of core computer skills, and explore operating systems, network architecture, and software system engineering processes.
-Focus your study by pursuing one of three concentrations—data science, cybersecurity engineering, and software engineering or a general computer science track.
 In the computer science capstone, focus on a major technical problem or issue that impacts your own organization or in a desired area of study.

-For the seventh year in a row, CTU’s online Master of Science in Computer Science degree programs are ranked among the Best Online Master's in Computer Information Technology Programs by U.S. News & World Report.*
+For the ninth consecutive year, CTU’s online Master of Science in Computer Science degree programs are ranked among the Best Online Master's in Computer Information Technology Programs by U.S. News & World Report.*

 * CTU programs are ranked among U.S. News & World Report’s 2023 Best Online Programs.